 Is conjugal violence a private or public issue?

-Why would a woman in a violent relationships stay with their partners?
+Why would a woman in a violent relationships stay with their partner?

 There are a number of reasons why a woman would decide to stay with their abusive partner.
 Some women have hope that their partner will change (stop their violent behaviour), others feel guilty about breaking up their family and there are also women who believe they are not financially independent enough to make it on their own.